Discover more from birthawakening

 “It’s a boy!”
 I exclaimed!

-Nothing can compare to that feeling of seeing for yourself the gender of the child you just birthed into the world.
-I’m glad my husband knew just what to NOT say in that moment.
-He gave me that joy, to see for myself–what an incredible moment!
+Nothing can compare to seeing for yourself the gender of the child you just birthed into the world.
+I’m glad my husband kept quiet in that moment and let me see for myself instead of telling me, even though he saw before I did.

-I felt so incredibly blissful, empowered, healed, validated–I’d finally had the unassisted freebirth I always wanted–the birth that I scarcely believed was possible to have, especially after my 3rd birth.
+I felt so incredibly blissful, empowered, healed, and validated—because I’d finally had the unassisted freebirth I always wanted—the birth that I scarcely believed was possible for me, after my traumatic birth experience.

 The time was 6:20am–less than an hour after I finally decided it was really labor!

-Even though we hadn’t weighed him, we both agreed that this was a really big boy, and I didn’t really know if I’d torn or not.
+Even though we hadn’t weighed him yet, we both agreed that this was a really big boy.

-I called my friend Olivia, who came right over to check me, and we all happily chatted about our incredible birth experience!
+Maybe just before 7am, I called my friend Olivia, who came right over to check on us, and we all happily chatted about our incredible birth experience!

 As we talked, baby nursed, and he pooped several times before we had a chance to weigh him.
 He was 10lbs 14oz–over three pounds bigger than any of my other babies–and this was after the poo!